Bry-Air, Inc. environmental control systems allow for consistent control to efficiently prevent the effects of humidity.

 - Control the relative humidity and temperature by means of a desiccant type dehumidifier.

-On the other hand, alternative (B) provides an economical arrangement both in terms of first cost and operating cost.
+The second option, however, provides an economical arrangement both in terms of first cost and operating cost.
 There is no need for expensive re-heat and the moisture is removed through the desiccant process.
 The operating economy is further enhanced by the fact that the reactivation energy source can be either electric, gas or steam.

 Thus, desiccant dehumidification equipment for fertilizer storage cannot be matched by any refrigeration system in terms of operating costs, reliability or simplicity.
 Attached is a list of customers who use Bry-Air, Inc. equipment for their fertilizer facilities.